Chingu-Solo/solo-koala-54/README.md

 ## Chingu Voyage Pre-Work Solo Project (Tier 2): *Favorite Fonts* ##
 An SPA that displays fonts from Google Fonts API sorted by popularity.
 Users can define a custom text, font size, and filter fonts by search term.

+## Features
+- Responsive layout
+- Instant search
+- Varied default sample text
+- Infinate scroll loading of fonts
+- User collection

+## Design considerations
+As a reimplementation of the wonderfully built [Google Fonts](https://fonts.google.com/) website I wanted to expand on their minimalist feel of thin lines and simplicity, that lends itself so well to a fonts UI, with a bit more playfulness.

+I design the logo to feel like alternating typewriter keys and press printed letters and the thin lines decorating the font cards as wires to give a sense they're held in place.
+The tool bar compacts down well in being grouped by search, text control, display control, reset.
+The open collection button displays a list of the last three added font that tucks away so it's present by not distracting.

+I choose to use an infinate scrolling method of loading more fonts over preallocating space and lazy loading.
+The search is currently very basic, it matches the query to the begining of font family names.
+So with time that's something I may improve.

 ----
 ## Devolpment Info
 ### Dependancies